Cadbury's Chocolate Factory, Tasmania: Original factory tour

 From 1948, the factory conducted public tours of the facility, showcasing the manufacturing process, including the fermenting, drying, roasting, and separating of cocoa beans from their skins to create cocoa solids and cocoa butter.
 The tour also included an inspection of the factory's pure granite conching machines dating back to the 1950s, industrial machinery and wrapping process, ending with a taste-testing and the collection of free samples.

-The tours were discontinued in 2008 due to health and safety regulations adopted by the company globally and replaced with a newly-built visitor centre at the site in 2010.
+The tours were discontinued in 2008 due to health and safety regulations adopted by the company globally and replaced with a newly built visitor centre at the site in 2010.

 Visitor Centre closure

 During the 2013 federal election campaign, then-opposition leader Tony Abbott offered a $16 million grant to develop and upgrade the visitor centre.
-Once the Abbott government came into power, the parent company Mondelēz stated that they had not met the criteria for the grant.
-In spite public outcry, the visitor centre was permanently closed on the 18 December 2015.
+Once the Abbott government came into power, the parent company Mondelez stated that they had not met the criteria for the grant.
+In spite of public outcry, the visitor centre was permanently closed on the 18 December 2015.

+Chocolate Experience

+The Chocolate Experience at Cadbury is a proposed $150 million tourism development adjacent to the Cadbury factory site, led by developer Simon Currant in partnership with Mondelez International.
+The project aims to transform the former visitor centre, which closed in 2016, into a visitor attraction featuring a chocolate lounge, masterclass spaces, a cocoa arboretum, and interactive exhibits designed by Tasmanian firm Cumulus Studio in collaboration with Art Processors.
+Mondelez is not a funding partner, but is leasing the land and providing brand licensing for the venture.

+Early announcements for the proposal included a feature described as the "world's largest chocolate fountain", but this was removed from the final design.

+The Tasmanian Government has committed up to $12 million to support the redevelopment, which is projected to attract more than 500,000 visitors annually and to create over 200 ongoing jobs once operational.
+The development application was lodged with Glenorchy City Council in mid-2025, with completion targeted for 2027.

 Production

-Cadbury's Chocolate Factory primarily produces chocolate blocks including Dairy Milk, Marvellous Creations and Old Gold varieties, as well as classic confectionery products such as Caramello Koala and Freddo Frog.
+Cadbury's Chocolate Factory chiefly produces chocolate blocks including Dairy Milk, Caramilk, Breakaway, Dream and Marvellous Creations varieties.
+The site also produces Caramello Koala and Freddo chocolate bars.

 In 2022, a network of 56 dairy farms in North-West region of Tasmania contributes 130000000 litres of milk to chocolate production, which is then processed at Cadbury's Burnie milk depot.
 The milk is then transported to Hobart in B-Double road tankers.
 Australian sugar is imported from Mackay, Queensland, with cocoa sourced and imported from Ghana.

-Chocolate bars and seasonal products, such as Easter Eggs, as well as boxed chocolates (Roses, Favourites and Milk Tray) are produced at the Victorian Cadbury facilities at Ringwood and Scoresby.
+Chocolate bars and seasonal products are produced at the Victorian Cadbury facilities at Ringwood and Scoresby.